Lugo: History

 During the Middle Ages Lugo, like Santiago de Compostela, was a center of pilgrimage, because the cathedral had the special privilege, which it still retains today, of exposing to the public the consecrated host twenty-four hours a day.
+However, Santiago De Compostela was a larger site of Pilgrimages.
+Most people who went on Pilgrimages would take a stop in Lugo and continue on.
+The walls were a small center for pilgrims to enamor at.
 In the 18th century Lugo was granted the privilege of organizing the fairs of St. Froilán.
 During the Modern Age, Lugo had a certain supremacy, although other nearby towns such as Mondoñedo or Ribadeo disputed it.
 It was not until the division of the state into provinces in 1833 and the creation of provincial governments that Lugo has become the most important town in the province of Lugo, because of its capital status.
 This rise has been bolstered by the arrival of the first railroad to the city in 1875.

 During the 20th century the city continued to grow as the administration and services center of the province.
-In 1936, when the Civil War broke out, the city became quickly under the Nationalists control.
+In 1936, when the Civil War broke out, the city came quickly under the Nationalists' control.
 In the 1970s the city undertook important reforms, like the development of the Ceao Industrial Area (1979) and the complete restoration of the Roman walls.

 Infanta Elena, the elder daughter of King Juan Carlos and Queen Sofía of Spain and fourth in the line of succession to the Spanish throne, has been duchess of Lugo since 1995.

 In 2000, the recognition of the Roman walls on UNESCO's World Heritage Site was an important event in the city.

 Economy

 Lugo is a city of services.
 The main activities are commercial, the administration (offices of the autonomous and central Governments) and educational and health services (the recently opened Hospital Universitario Lucus Augusti is the largest in Galicia).
 The steady increase of population of the city has coincided with the development of the major economic sectors of the municipality.
 Industry is scarce and almost exclusively dedicated to the processing of agricultural products (dairy, meat, timber ...).

-There is a shopping center on the outskirts of the city (As Termas), with an Eroski hypermarket, cinemas, clothing stores like H&M, NewYorker or Cortefiel and many restaurants and fast food chains like McDonald's.
-A new shopping center (Abella) has opened in late 2015 and hosts an E.Leclerc hypermarket, a bowling court, cinemas and a McFit fitness center.

 The University of Santiago de Compostela has several faculties at its Lugo Campus, one of the most important being the Faculty of Veterinary sciences, one of the leading in its field in Spain.

 The daily newspaper El Progreso, is published in the city.
 It's the most read newspaper in the province of Lugo.